-Next to the Mandalay Bay, you will pass a tremendous black mysterious pyramid and some Egyptian style monuments.
-It is The Luxor – once opened in 1993, the tallest building in Las Vegas.
+Next to Mandalay Bay, you will pass a tremendous black mysterious pyramid and some Egyptian-style monuments.
+The Luxor Hotel & Casino once opened in 1993, the tallest building in Las Vegas.
 The hotel’s pyramid is similar in size to the Red Pyramid and the Bent Pyramid of Egypt.
 When the resort opened, it featured the Nile River Tour, which was a river ride that carried guests to different parts of the pyramid and passed by pieces of ancient artwork on a river that encircled the casino.
 The casino also featured King Tut’s Tomb and Museum, a duplicate of King Tutankhamen’s tomb as found in the Valley of the Kings near Luxor, Egypt.

-You can enter the Atrium through Great Sphinx of Giza replica at Giza.
+You can enter the Atrium through the Great Sphinx of Giza replica at Giza.
 It covers the moving pathway leading into the Atrium.
-The fun fact is that the original sphinx is 70 feet high while Vegas replica 110 feet.
+The fun fact is that the original sphinx is 70 feet high while the Vegas replica is 110 feet.

 In 1990 it was opened as the largest hotel in the world with over 4000 rooms.
-Excalibur was designed in line with the “theme resort” strategy popular among some casino operators during the 1990s, which included the traditional Las Vegas gaming experience coupled with family-oriented elements.
+Excalibur Hotel was designed in line with the “theme resort” strategy popular among some casino operators during the 1990s, which included the traditional Las Vegas gaming experience and family-oriented elements.

 You can step in if you like medieval-style scenery (however, it was significantly reduced during one of the recent renovations) or would like to get a reasonable room rate (Excalibur is known for its competitive prices).
 And you can check if the rumor about the haunted 10th floor is true or not…

 We already mentioned that The Venetian has 7000 rooms and is considered the biggest in the United States in the “under one roof” category.
-But MGM Grand with its 6852 rooms is 3rd biggest in the world and 1st biggest in the category single hotel.
-Similarly to The Excalibur, when it was opened in 1993, it was themed with “Wizard of Oz.”
+But MGM Grand Hotel, with its 6852 rooms, is 3rd biggest in the world and 1st biggest in the category of a single hotel.
+Similar to The Excalibur, when it was opened in 1993, it was themed “Wizard of Oz.”
 At that time, it was a general idea to build more family-friendly objects to attract not only gamblers.
 It quickly failed, and the hotel was redesigned to get rid of the theme.

-But what we would like to emphasize is the show in the MGM Grand Las Vegas – David Copperfield nightly performance.
+But we would like to emphasize the show in the MGM Grand Hotel Las Vegas – David Copperfield nightly performance.
+The price for his Show is affordable.
 The famous magician has so far sold 33 million tickets and grossed over $4 billion US Dollars, more than any other solo entertainer in history.
-In 2015, Forbes listed his earnings at $63 million for the previous 12 months and ranked him the 20th highest-earning celebrity in the world.
+In 2015, Forbes listed his earnings at $63 million for the previous 12 months and ranked him the 20th highest-earning celebrity worldwide.

-On day three you are probably already a little bit tired with all those luxury hotels, so we propose you different kind of activities, like shopping and one of the best rollercoasters in the United States and eventually lovely selection of places for farewell dinner.
+On day three, you are probably already a little tired of all those luxury hotels, so we propose different kinds of activities, like shopping and one of the best rollercoasters in the United States.

 Las Vegas is an excellent place for shopping.
-There are some places you can visit, like Fashion Show Mall, Las Vegas North Premium Outlets, or shops at Planet Hollywood Hotel.
-Shops in the downtown might be more expensive, but have a better choice of products.
-If you don’t want to break the bank and haven’t already won in the casino, you should head to Premium Outlets – they have over 150 stores with reasonable prices and excellent choice.
+You can visit some places, like Fashion Show Mall, Las Vegas North Premium Outlets, or shops at Planet Hollywood Hotel.
+Shops downtown might be more expensive but have a better choice of products.
+If you don’t want to break the bank and haven’t already won in the casino, you should head to Premium Outlets – they have over 150 stores with reasonable prices and excellent choices.